 To make things easy for us parents, cheese tastes wonderful, many babies enjoy it… and it can be easily

 incorporated into their meals.

-This page look at the best types of cheese for babies… and discover a little known fact about cheese that
+This page looks at the best types of cheese for babies… and discover a little-known fact about cheese that

 makes it an even MORE desirable part of baby’s menu!

 Guidelines for the introduction of cheese vary from one part of the world to another.